syncfusion-content/javascript-docs/js/api/global.md

-Enum for grid as virtualscrollmode
+Define the mode of virtual scrolling in grid